 How to Make The Best Vegetarian Tacos

 - Zucchini.
 Blends seamlessly with the black beans and salsa to create a vitamin-packed filling for the tacos.
+(Check out Zucchini Tacos too!)

 - Sweet Potato.
 Not only do sweet potatoes make these tacos satisfyingly hearty, but they also add a natural scrumptious sweetness that balances the smoky spices.
-High in fiber and antioxidants, sweet potatoes are highly nutritious.

 - Spices.
 Chili powder, cumin, garlic powder, and onion powder are the perfect combo here.
 These bold spices give the filling a touch of heat and robust flavor.